-In On Writing: A Memoir of the Craft, American author Stephen King shares his path to becoming a writer and offers advice to aspiring writers on how to write good fiction.
+In this memoir, Stephen King shares his path to becoming a writer and offers advice to aspiring writers on how to write good fiction.

 I’m not too interested in writing fiction (at least not at the moment), but I’ve collected my favorite ideas from the book that relate equally well to nonficton writing.